Marioqwe/peru_news/README.md

 There are 2 main endpoints:

  * Sources `/v1/sources` - returns all sources that are currently being scrapped.
+ * Sections `/v1/sections` - returns all available sections.
- * Articles `/v1/articles?source=[SOURCE]` - returns all scrapped articles from a given source.
+ * Articles `/v1/articles/?source=[SOURCE]` - returns all scrapped articles from a given source.
 See the 'supported sources' for a list of available sources.

 <h4>Request Parameters</h4>